With websites, email, social media and more, it may seem like the last thing you need is another communication platform for employees.

 2. Communication tears down silos

 Teams that work in silos don’t share information, which leads to misinformation, wasted time locating information, disconnect of goals, and a lack of understanding about company strategy.
 Work is duplicated, deadlines are missed, and employees are unhappy, resulting in lost productivity.
+An online workspace streamlines the manner in which communication between employees takes place.

 3. Satisfied employees leads to happy customers